 Receiving deluge of social media & private comms re: Romney Some Trump loyalists warn against Romney as sec of state https://t.co/HDtpjeJTc3

 In the same way, Conway also said to CNN that the people might feel betrayed if Trump gives Romney the position.

 She is an author as well

-Besides working on the political side, Kellyanne, in 2005, wrote a book title What Women Really Want: How American Women Are Quietly Erasing Political, Racial, Class, and Religious Lines to Change the Way We Li
+Besides working on the political side, Kellyanne, in 2005, wrote a book titled What Women Really Want: How American Women Are Quietly Erasing Political, Racial, Class, and Religious Lines to Change the Way We Li